pmoores/Pewlett_Hackard_Analysis/README.md

 ### Suggested Additional Queries
  - Suggestion 1: Retiring Employees by Department - Which departments will be impacted the most/least by the upcoming "silver tsunami."

- - Suggestion 2: Retiring Employees by Specific Year of Retirement - Narrow the range of retirement eligibility to individual years (1952, 1953, 1954, 1955) to determine which years will be impacted the most/least by the upcoming "silver tsunami."
+ - Suggestion 2: Retiring Employees by Specific Year of Retirement - Narrow the range of retirement eligibility to individual years (1952, 1953, 1954, 1955) to determine which specific years will be impacted the most/least by the upcoming "silver tsunami."